SamSweet04/qubership-trino/docs/public/architecture.md

-This document describes the architectural features of Trino.
+This section describes the architectural features of Trino.

 ## Table of Contents